-Class As to any Trust, all SMBS Securities sharing the same designation.
-The SMBS Trust Agreement shall specify, the designations, Original Class Principal Balances (if any), original Class Notional Balances (if any), Interest Rates (if any) and other specific characteristics of each Class of Securities.
+Trust Agreement shall specify the designations, Original Class Principal Balances (if any), original Class Notional Balances (if any), Interest Rates (if any) and other specific characteristics of each Class of Securities.
 As to any REMIC Trust, all REMIC Securities sharing the same designation.
 As to any MX Trust, all Modifiable and MX Securities sharing the same designation.

-Class Notional Balance The balance used as a reference to calculate the amount of interest due on a Notional Class.
+Class Notional Balance......
+The balance used as a reference to calculate the amount of interest due on a Notional Class.

 Class Principal Balance As to any Class other than a Notional Class as of any Distribution Date, the Original Class Principal Balance of that Class less all payments of principal previously allocated to that Class on previous Distribution Dates, except as otherwise provided in the related Offering Circular and SMBS Trust Agreement.
 Class Type An Interest Type or Principal Type.
 Closing Date For each Series, the date upon which the Sponsor, pursuant to the SMBS Trust Agreement deposits the Trust Assets in the Trust in exchange for the Securities and settles for the Securities.
 Closing Documents With respect to each Series, those documents, specified in the related Sponsor Agreement, that are to be executed by the parties to the transaction on or before the Closing Date.
-Code The Internal Revenue Code of 1986, as amended.
+Code The United States Internal Revenue Code of 1986, as amended.
+Contracted Security Purchaser With respect to any Ginnie Mae Multifamily Certificate, an entity bound under contract with a Ginnie Mae Issuer to purchase Ginnie Mae Construction Loan Certificates relating to a particular multifamily project.
 Corporate Trust Office With respect to a Series, the meaning specified in the related SMBS Trust Agreement.
-Co-Manager With respect to a Series, the Person(s), identified in the Offering Circular Supplement, with whom the Sponsor has entered into an agreement pursuant to which the Co-Manager may contribute certain of the underlying Trust Assets and the Co-Manager, may acquire in exchange, the right to distribute certain of the Securities.
-A unique nine-character designation assigned by the CUSIP Service Bureau to each Class.
+Corrected Certificate Factor With respect to any Ginnie Mae Multifamily Certificate for which an incorrect Certificate Factor is reported, a corrected certificate factor agreed to by the related Ginnie Mae Issuer and the Trustee by 12:00 noon Eastern time on the second Business Day preceding a Distribution Date.
+Co-Manager With respect to any Series backed by Ginnie Mae Multifamily Certificates, the entity so designated in the related Offering Circular Supplement.
+Co-Sponsor With respect to a Series, the Person, identified in the Sponsor Agreement, with whom the Sponsor has entered into an agreement pursuant to which the Co-Sponsor at its election may distribute certain of the Securities.
+CUSIP Number A unique nine-character designation assigned by the CUSIP Service Bureau to each Class.
+Cut-Off Date With respect to any Series backed by Ginnie Mae Multifamily Certificates, the date specified in the related Offering Circular Supplement for such Series.
 Depository The Book-Entry Depository or Trust Asset Depository, as the context requires.
 Distribution Amount With respect to each Series and each Distribution Date, the sum of the Principal Distribution Amount and the Interest Distribution Amount for the Series.
 Distribution Date The date specified in the SMBS Trust Agreement relating to each Series upon which distributions are required to be made to Holders of Securities of such Series.
+ERISA The Employee Retirement Income Security Act of 1974, as amended.